aabbtree77/esp32-vpn/README.md

         i2c = machine.SoftI2C(scl=pscl, sda=psda)
   ```

+- Capacitive Soil Moisture Sensor v1.2 is pinned to GPIO36.

 ## Results So Far

 - **minihinch**.
-Experiments with the dht22 sensor and SSD1306 display, adapting the codes by Peter Hinch.
+Experiments with DHT22 and SSD1306, adapting the codes by Peter Hinch.
 Both tests, sync and async work fine.
   Networking works only half-way: The device sends the temperature and humidity data to the broker, but I am not able to set the LED value on
   the ESP32 board remotely from the mosquitto client.
 Something is not right with the receiving message callback async stack, my code or the specific nightly
   bin release I used to test the codes.
 Async also screws up printing in the repl, abandoning this for now.